Amherst High School (Wisconsin)

 Amherst High School is a public high school located in Amherst, Wisconsin.
-It serves grades 9 through 12 and is the only high school in the Tomorrow River School District.
+It serves grades 9 through 12 & is the only high school in the Tomorrow River School District.

 History

 The first dedicated high school building in Amherst was constructed in the spring of 1891; classes started that fall.
 The school switched from a three-year to four-year track in 1902.

 Demographics

-The student body of AHS is 95 percent white, three percent Hispanic, one percent Native American, and one percent of students identify as a part of two or more races.
+The student body of AHS is 95% white, 3% Hispanic, 1% Native American, and 1% of students identify as a part of two or more races.

 Academics

 Advanced Placement classes are offered at Amherst; just over a third of students take an AP exam.

 Athletics

 Falcons athletic teams compete in the Central Wisconsin Conference.
 The school debuted a synthetic turf stadium for the 2019-2020 school year for the football and soccer teams.